aragonzkresearch/leagueofidentity/README.md

 Instead, for Facebook you need a pair of `client id` and `secret id` to fill the parameters resp. `FACEBOOK_CLIENT_ID` and `FACEBOOK_SECRET_ID` in the file `src/loi_server.js`.
 Similarly, for `google_phone` you need to fill the value `GOOGLE_API_KEY` in the same file with a Google API Key.
 ### Get a Google (or Facebook) access token
-You first need to run a webserver on the port `5000`, for instance:
+You first need to run a web server on the port `5000`, for instance:
 ```bash
 cd web
 python3 -m http.server 5000
 ```

-This is because the `main.js` file that implements the webpage embeds a `Google client id` associated with domain `localhost:5000` so changing port will not work with that `client id`.
+This is because the `main.js` file that implements the web page embeds a `Google client id` associated with domain `localhost:5000` so changing port will not work with that `client id`.
 It is strongly suggested that you create a Google developer account and setup your own project and get your own `client id`.
 Search the line containing the comment ``// client id`` in ``web/main.js`` and replace the corresponding value with your own `client id` .
 Similarly, for Facebook.
 Then open the link ``localhost:5000`` in your browser, and click on ``Get access Token``, you should get some view like the following:
 <br>
 <img src="screenshot1loi.png" width="100%" height="100%" />